 As we all know, with each new generation comes a different mindset, behaviors, and attitudes.
 For those in the role of marketer, it’s important to keep these differences in mind when trying to reach our intended audience.
 If you’re trying to advertise a product or service to Generation X, the strategies should look completely different when trying to advertise the same product or service to Generation Z.

 Generation Z includes those born in the mid-1990s to the early 2000s.
-More specifically, Gen Z includes today’s teenagers and those in their early 20s.
-That means the oldest members of Generation Z are in college or just graduating, thus entering the workforce, and starting to make their own buying decisions.
+Gen Z includes today’s teenagers and those in their early 20s.
+That means the oldest members of Generation Z are in college or just graduating, thus entering the workforce and starting to make their own buying decisions.

 As mentioned earlier, Gen Z expects brands to engage with their customers.
 Brands that acknowledge and reply to Twitter and Instagram mentions from customers perform best with this generation.
 This level of engagement and customer service is essential to Gen Z determining the authenticity of a brand and building brand trust.

-Gen Z is careful about the companies they choose to support.
-55 percent of Generation Z choose brands that are socially responsible or environmentally-friendly.
-Companies making efforts to reduce their carbon footprint, contribute to charitable organizations, or provide benefits to support their employees are all looked at favorably by Gen Zers.
+While not always consistent, Gen Z is careful about the companies they choose to support.
+55 percent of Generation Z choose brands that are socially responsible or environmentally friendly.
+Companies making efforts to reduce their carbon footprint, contribute to charitable organizations or provide benefits to support their employees are all looked at favorably by Gen Zers.

 To get started on your Gen Z marketing campaign, download our free guide to planning an inbound marketing strategy.